Learning from your mistakes is good. But it’s better to get it right the first time.

 Step 7: Sealing the project or top coating

-As we have already said before, mod podge can also be used as a sealer and finish.
+As we have already said before, mod podge can also be used as a finish and sealer.
 After the resting period, you need to seal your project.

 Give a thin topcoat on your item and other necessary areas which need to be sealed.
 Again, use a soft bristle brush for that.
 Then let it rest for 2-3 hours.
 After that, you can apply another thin layer.
 Do 2-3 top coats like this to finish the job.